vishalathar/ORMV_p1/README.md

 ## Technologies Used

-* PostgreSQL - version 42.2.12
+* PostgreSQL - version 42.2.23
 * Java - version 8.0
 * Apache commons - version 2.1
-* JUnit
-* Log4j
+* Log4j - version 1.2.17
+* SonarCloud

 ## Features

 List of features ready and TODOs for future development

-* Easy to use and straightforward user API.
+* Easy to use and straightforward user API for creating simple one to one databases
-* No need for SQL, HQL, or any databse specific language.
 * Straightforward and simple Annotation based for ease of use.
+* Annotations are provided to make tables, and attributes as primary keys, foreign keys, and join coloums
-* etc...
+*

 To-do list: [`for future iterations`]
 * Mapping of join columns inside of entities.